Killing of Ronald Greene: Release of body camera footage

 On May 18, 2021, the Associated Press obtained 46 minutes of body camera footage and released an edited clip.
 One trooper apparently deactivated the body camera's audio about halfway through the video.
 At least six troopers, who were white, were on the scene, but not all had their body cameras activated; some did not have their audio activated.

 On July 7, 2021, the FBI ordered a re-examination of Greene's autopsy taking into account the body camera footage which had not been available during the first autopsy.

 In July 2022, a local Louisiana district attorney received the federal case file and began reviewing their investigative reports.

 Criminal charges against officers

-In December 2022 five officers were charged in relation with Greene's death.
+In December 2022 five officers were charged in relation with Greene's killing.
 Master Trooper Kory York was charged with negligent homicide and ten counts of malfeasance in office, while three other troopers and a sheriff's deputy were charged with malfeasance and obstruction of justice.

+In January 2025, the FBI closed its investigation into Greene's killing, declining to bring charges.